-Cool and creamy Whole Grain Pasta Salad with Cucumber Dressing, Peas and Fresh Dill is one of our all-time summer favorites!
+Whole Grain Pasta Salad with Cucumber Dressing, Peas and Fresh Dill is cool, creamy one of our all-time summer favorites!

-We’re keepin’ on with the fresh dill theme!
+We’re keepin’ on with the fresh dill theme for this whole grain pasta salad!
 Dad gave us plenty so we’re putting it to good use!

 Growing a garden in the South is tough.
 It’s difficult because you’re dealing with clay soil, unbearable heat and BUGS.
 Our backyard is shaded and backs up to a wooded area.
 Yesterday morning, a doe was casually grazing on our grass in the backyard, no doubt making her way to feed on our garden foliage.

 One of the few things we can grow in our small garden are cucumbers.